elementary/website/docs/learning-the-basics.md

 You may be asked for your password prior to installing an app.

-_Note: Some software may not be available from AppCenter.
+_Note: Some third-party software may not be available from AppCenter.
 As of elementary OS 5.1 Hera, you can also sideload Flatpak apps from third-party .flatpakref files._

 ## Updating {#updating}